jamiew/google-alarm/README.md

 This addon is a compiled Greasemonkey script that inspects a document for simple signatures left by Google tracking bugs.
-It then injects some HTML, CSS, and javascript into the page, using <audio> for sounds
+It then injects some HTML, CSS, and javascript into the page, using &lt;audio&gt; for sounds

 To get started modifying it, fire up a terminal:

 1. git clone git://github.com/jamiew/google-alarm.git
 2. cd google-alarm
-3. _... d with content/google-alarm.js... _
+3. *edit content/google-alarm.js...*
 4. rake build
 5. rake install